-Tell your story through micro memoir.
+Let us help you tell your story.
 Hali‘a Aloha—cherished memories—strives to capture moments both big and small, harnessing the power of short forms to preserve our lived experiences.
-Don’t just think about writing your memoir—do it.

 A new Hali‘a Aloha cohort starts every three months.
 Choose from our Basic Package (self-guided) or Signature Package (coached, one-on-one conferences, developmental editing).

 Work with your manuscript-already-in-progress or start fresh and follow our program to write and produce a micro-memoir collection in nine months to a year (six months for writing/editing; three months for production, printing, and shipping).
 Both packages include professionally designed finished copies released under the Legacy Isle Publishing imprint.
 Your book will be available for sale online in print, and for Signature Package authors, in e-book format as well.
 Under our hybrid publishing model, you own your copyright, and royalties will be paid on sales.

 Make 2022 the year you write (and publish) your memoir!

 The Hali‘a Aloha series is a memoir program that uses a mix of short and long narrative forms, focusing especially on the use of micro memoirs to tell your story.
 Micro memoirs are succinctly written personal stories, memoirs, events and reflections, usually between 50 and 300 words.

 Hali‘a Aloha encourages narrative snapshots and compression, vignettes and glimpses.
 The micro-memoir format is different from traditional long-form memoirs, which are generally structured like a novel.
 Each micro memoir is a chance to dive deep into a memory, to pull out the physical and emotional details of that instance, then get back out a few hundred words later.